nofelmahmood/CKSRecordContext/README.md

 Check out the sample iOS demo app.

 ## Installation
-`CocoaPods` is the recommended way of adding CKSIncrementalStore to your project.
+`CocoaPods` is the recommended way of adding CKSRecordContext to your project.

 You want to to add pod `'CKSRecordContext', '~> 0.1'` similar to the following to your Podfile:
 ```